 Cameron Jeffers, the YouTuber stripped of the British Cycling eRacing Championships title for unsporting conduct, has returned to racing on Zwift after his six-month ban came to an end – and swiftly followed up his return to competitive action by Everesting Alpe du Zwift.

-Cameron Jeffers won the inaugural title in March but has been stripped of the jersey after manipulating ‘pre-race data to gain an unfair advantage via in-game equipment’, according to British Cycling.
-The title has now been awarded to James Phillips.
+Jeffers won the inaugural esports title in March 2019 but was stripped of the jersey after manipulating ‘pre-race data to gain an unfair advantage via in-game equipment’, according to British Cycling.
+Jeffers was disqualified, fined £250 and banned from all racing for six months.

-“I accept this practice was unethical and unsporting and I have fully cooperated with BC on their investigation.
+“I accept this practice was unethical and unsporting and I have fully cooperated with BC [British Cycling] on their investigation.
 I fully believe in esports and its part in cycling’s future.
 I will continue to support it and use what I have learnt from my mistakes to help shape it as it grows.

 “This has been a long, tiring and financially draining process and I’d like to apologise to the people who support me.
 I’m looking forward to putting this behind me now and moving forward.
-Congratulations to the new eRacing National Champion James Philipps.”
+Congratulations to the new eRacing National Champion James Phillipps.”